Student Eligibility to Apply for an Off-Campus May Term

 Participation in the Off-Campus May Term is voluntary.
 Students agree to participate in and cooperate with Earlham College, the Faculty Leader, and the group in all aspects of the May Term.

 Students who withdraw from the May Term should notify IPO immediately in writing.
 IPO will notify the necessary offices on campus.
 Students who withdraw from a May Term after Jan.
 15 will automatically be charged a cancellation fee.
 Students who withdraw after Feb.
 15 will be required to compensate the College for expenses already committed on their behalf.
-After May 1, there will be no refunds of the Program charges.
-Students who are dismissed from the Program for social or academic reasons are not eligible for any refunds.
+After May 1, there will be no refunds of the May Term charges.
+Students who are dismissed from the May Term for disciplinary or academic reasons are not eligible for any refunds.

 Dismissal from the May Term